 - In a separate bowl mash the bananas.
 Add the oil, milk and eggs.
 Whisk to combine.

 - Add the banana mixture to the flour mixture and stir briefly to combine.
-Add the dates and stir gently stir through.
-Be careful not to over mix otherwise muffins may come out tough.
+Add the dates and gently stir through.
+Be careful not to over mix otherwise muffins may become tough.